kshitija236/Wine-Quality-Prediction-Regression/README.md

 # Wine-Quality-Prediction-Regression
 ## Project Description
 This project is for predicting quality of wines using various regression methods.
-The purpose of this was to get familiar with workflow in a typical machine learning problem, use some exploratory data analysis, preprocess data, use hyperparameter selection method, implementing k-fold cross validatiaon technique and use regression algorithms viz.
+The purpose of this was to get familiar with workflow in a typical machine learning problem, use some exploratory data analysis, preprocess data, use hyperparameter selection method, implement k-fold cross validatiaon technique and use regression algorithms viz.
 LASSO regression, random forest regression and support vector regression.
 All the ML algorithms are implemented using in built functions from scikit learn library in python.